-The source of replenishment water for the WWR-GRF is SWP exchange water (exchanged for Colorado River water via the CRA) and QSA water, while the source of replenishment water for the PD-GRF and TEL-GRF is Colorado River water imported through the Coachella Canal.
+The source of replenishment water for the WWR-GRF is SWP exchange water (exchanged for Colorado River water via the Colorado River Aqueduct (CRA) and QSA water, while the source of replenishment water for the PD-GRF and TEL-GRF is Colorado River water imported through the Coachella Canal.
 Canal water is delivered to the PD-GRF via the MVP.

-In WY 2020-2021, 154,848 AF of imported water was used for groundwater replenishment in the Indio Subbasin.
-Of this volume, 106,181 AF of SWP exchange water and QSA water was replenished at the WWR-GRF (see Table 5-7).
-Of the 48,667 AF of Colorado River (Coachella Canal) water delivered for replenishment, 37,878 AF was replenished at the TEL-GRF, and 10,789 AF was replenished at the PD-GRF (Table 5-7).
-For groundwater balance purposes, a four percent evaporation loss is applied to WWR-GRF and a two percent evaporation loss is applied to all other replenishment water deliveries as an outflow.
+In WY 2021-2022, 67,438 AF of imported water was used for groundwater replenishment in the Indio Subbasin.
+Of this volume, 19,103 AF were replenished at the Whitewater River Groundwater Replenishment Facility (WWR-GRF) (see Table 5-7).
+Of the 48,335 AF of Colorado River (Coachella Canal) water delivered for replenishment, 37,673 AF were replenished at the Thomas E. Levy Groundwater Replenishment Facility (TEL-GRF), and 10,662 AF were replenished at the Palm Desert Groundwater Replenishment Facility (PD-GRF) (Table 5-7).
+Replenishment in WY 2021-2022 represents a 56 percent decrease from last water year's replenishment (154,848 AF).
+Colorado River supplies to TEL-GRF and PD-GRF remained about the same as the previous year, however imported water to WWR-GRF decreased by more than 87,000 AF.
+For groundwater balance purposes, a four percent evaporation loss is applied to WWR-GRF and a two percent evaporation loss is applied to all other replenishment water deliveries.